Eastern Arabia: Uyunid dynasty

 The Uyunids (ٱلْعُيُوْنِيُّوْن), were an Arab dynasty that ruled eastern Arabia for 163 years, from the 11th to the 13th centuries.
 They were the remnants of Bani Abdul Qays tribe and seized the country from the Qarmatians with the military assistance of Great Seljuq Empire in 1077-1078 AD.
 The Uyunids then fell to the Usfurids of Banu Uqayl in 651 AH (1253 AD).

 Usfurid dynasty

 The Usfurids were an Arab dynasty that gained control of eastern Arabia in 1253.
 They were a branch of the Banu Uqayl tribe of the Banu Amir group, and are named after the dynasty's founder, Usfur ibn Rashid.
 They were initially allies of the Qarmatians and their successors, the Uyunids, but eventually overthrew the latter and seized power themselves.
 The Usfurids' takeover came after Uyunid power had been weakened by invasion in 1235 by the Salghurid Atabeg of Fars (at that time vassals of the Anushteginids).

 The Usfurids had an uneasy relationship with the main regional power at the time, Hormuz, which took control of Bahrain (the island) and Qatif in 1320.
-However, the Hormuzi rulers did not seem to have firm control of the islands, and during the 14th century Bahrain was disputed as numerous neighbours sought tribute from the wealth accumulated from its pearl fisheries.
+However, the Hormuzi rulers did not seem to have firm control of the islands, and during the 14th century Bahrain was disputed as neighbours sought tribute from the wealth accumulated from its pearl fisheries.